samlitowitz/samlitowitz.github.io/_posts/2023-10-14-code-priority-hierarchy.markdown

 Code is correct when, for any inputs and external state the code produces the correct output and external state.
 Inputs and outputs are explicitly defined.
-External states are implicitly defined by use in the code.
+External states are implicitly defined by use in the code, e.g. global variables.
 Code **MUST** satisfy correctness before any other attributes can be considered.

 Corollary, dead code is code which does not affect the output or external state.